Regulators to review bank capital rules "labyrinth"

 A Bank of Italy paper last year described Basel's risk-weighting system as a labyrinth and offered advice on how not to get lost.

-The Bank of England says the rules are complex and opaque, and differences in how banks add up risks have also sparked complaints among the lenders themselves.
+The Bank says the rules are complex and opaque, and differences in how banks add up risks have also sparked complaints among the lenders themselves.

 JPMorgan (JPM.N) Chief Executive Jamie Dimon complained in 2011 that rivals were gaming the system by attaching aggressively low risk weights to assets, in comments thought to refer to European lenders.

-Deutsche Bank's (DBKGn.DE) chief financial officer Stefan Krause on Thursday mounted a staunch defense of how his bank "optimized" risk weightings, adding that he understood the concern over the lack of transparency regarding the models.
+Deutsche Bank's (DBKGn.DE) chief financial officer Stefan Krause on Thursday mounted a staunch defence of how his bank "optimised" risk weightings, adding that he understood the concern over the lack of transparency regarding the models.

-A 55 billion euro ($74.7 billion) reduction in risk-weighted assets in the last quarter helped the bank report a better than expected core tier one capital ratio of 8.0 percent - and put off having to raise expensive capital.
+A 47 billion euro ($63.78 billion) reduction in risk-weighted assets for this year helped the bank report a better than expected core tier one capital ratio of 8.0 percent - and put off having to raise expensive capital.

 "We will see these tests coming in terms of our RWA comparability and I can tell you that we are very comfortable with the results," Krause told a conference call, adding that only a quarter of Deutsche's reduction was due to model changes.